afep/globant-datachallenge/README.md

 > python src/main_etl_process.py
 ```

-The process will load the three elements (jobs, departments and hired_employees) data with a brief summary reporting total, valid and invalid records.
+The process will load the three elements (jobs, departments and hired_employees) data with a brief summary reporting the number of total, valid and invalid records.

 ### Tables in database